← Back to projects

 The Compliance Wall

-The compliance team was clear: free-text data shared across organisations was a GDPR risk.
+The compliance team was clear: free-text data shared across organisations was a risk under data protection regulations.
 One stray field — a name, a card number or an address — and the bank holding it would be liable.

 Warning

-The Blocker: free-text data shared across organisations was a GDPR risk.
+The Blocker: free-text data shared across organisations was a risk under data protection regulations.
 One stray field — a name or a card number — and the bank holding it would be liable.

 That confidence gap investigators described is exactly why a fixed schema mattered: not to be restrictive, but to give investigators a vetted set of shareable fields so they didn't have to guess their legal exposure.
 The standardised schema also fed downstream data science work cleanly, without forcing any bank to change its internal taxonomy.